Soapbox: Contemporary soapboxing

 During the 1960s, a Free Speech Movement was initiated on the Berkeley, California Campus over fund-raising at an intersection and other political freedoms, and the fight eventually spread to other college campuses across the United States.
 As advertising professionals transitioned their craft to politics, they were reputed to be "selling candidates like soap", an expression with roots in 19th-century sales tactics to differentiate soap products.

-In the 1992 UK general election, the Conservative Party was widely expected to be defeated by Neil Kinnock's Labour Party.
-Conservative leader John Major took his campaign into the streets, delivering many addresses from an upturned soapbox.
-This approach stood in contrast to the Labour Party's seemingly slicker campaign and it chimed with the electorate, along with hard-hitting negative campaign advertising focusing on the issue of Labour's approach to taxation.
-Major won in excess of 14 million votes, the highest popular vote for a political party in a British general election.

 Marvel Comics writer Stan Lee included blurbs titled "Stan's Soapbox" in some of his comic books to share his opinions on various topics with readers.